labex-labs/open-source-labs/python/python-mastery/lab-ex5-2-returning-values-from-functions/en/step3.md

     print(f"Final result: {result}")
 ```

+The `ThreadPoolExecutor` takes care of creating and managing the `Future` objects for you.
+You just need to submit the function and its arguments, and it will return a `Future` object that you can use to get the result.

+### Step 9: Run the Complete Code

-9. Save and run the complete file:
+Save the file one last time and run it:

 ```
 python ~/project/futures_demo.py
 ```

-**Explanation:**
+### Explanation

-1. **Normal Function Call**: The function runs and returns a value directly.
+1. **Normal Function Call**: When you call a function in the normal way, the program waits for the function to finish and directly gets the return value.
-2. **Thread Problem**: When running a function in a separate thread, there's no built-in way to return the value.
+2. **Thread Problem**: Running a function in a separate thread has a drawback.
+There's no built - in way to get the return value of the function running in that thread.
-3. **Manual Future**: We create a `Future` object and pass it to the thread, which sets the result.
+3. **Manual Future**: By creating a `Future` object and passing it to the thread, we can set the result in the `Future` and then get the result from the main thread.
-4. **ThreadPoolExecutor**: This simplifies working with concurrent tasks by handling the `Future` creation and management for us.
+4. **ThreadPoolExecutor**: This class simplifies concurrent programming.
+It handles the creation and management of `Future` objects for you, making it easier to run functions concurrently and get their return values.

 `Future` objects have several useful methods:

-- `result()`: Get the result (waits if not ready)
+- `result()`: This method is used to get the result of the function.
+If the result is not ready yet, it will wait until it is.
-- `done()`: Check if the computation is complete
+- `done()`: You can use this method to check if the computation of the function is complete.
-- `add_done_callback()`: Register a function to call when the result is ready
+- `add_done_callback()`: This method allows you to register a function that will be called when the result is ready.

-This pattern is crucial for concurrent programming where you need to get results from functions running in parallel.
+This pattern is very important in concurrent programming, especially when you need to get results from functions running in parallel.